MistakesInCS/MistakesInCS.github.io/_posts/2025-11-1-English Is Not Alphabetical.md

 ### Gradient Descent

-At first, I wanted to use gradient descent, which might sound like a weird choice, since this is a decidedly continuous problem.
+At first, I wanted to use gradient descent, which might sound like a weird choice, since this is a decidedly discrete problem.
 And you would be right.
 But I wanted to figure out a way to pose this problem in a continuous way and see how well a continuous optimization method would work.

 To make the problem continuous, I used permutation matrices.
 With a permutation matrix $$\mathbf{P}$$, taking $$\mathbf{PSP}^T = \mathbf{S}'$$ results in a matrix $$S'$$ with the rows and columns permuted in the same way, so if A and B are swapped in the ordering, it will result in swapping the first and second rows and columns.
 The final score for the ordering would be